AlexGavalas/learning-path/src/content/lesson-summaries/practical-design-patterns-in-js.md

 -   Describes a relationship, how things interact
 -   Has a significant human component, we have to make it work for our scenario

-Some types of patterns are:
+We are going to shortly look over the following patterns, each with a short code sample.

--   Creational: constructor, module, factory, singleton
+-   **Creational**: constructor, module, factory, singleton
--   Structural: decorator, facade, flyweight
+-   **Structural**: decorator, facade, flyweight
--   Behavioural: command, mediator, observer
+-   **Behavioural**: command, mediator, observer

 ## Creational design patterns

-Adapting object creation to different situations to increase flexibility and code reuse.
+These patterns provide solutions for creating objects in a flexible and reusable manner.
+They address various aspects of object creation, such as creating objects based on specific conditions and providing a centralized interface for object creation.
+They aim to increase flexibility, promote code reuse, and simplify object creation processes.

 ### Constructor pattern

 Create new objects with their own object scope.
-Usually we want to create more than one objects.
+Usually, when using this pattern, we want to create more than one objects.

 The `new` keyword: